danidre14/100-days-of-code/r1-log.md

 **Thoughts**: It's been a really exhausting and draining few days where I'm not even getting time to program.
 I figured I can at least read something for about 30 minutes, rather than just keep missing days.

+### R1D25: February 11, Friday
+**Today's Progress**: Today I worked on optimizations in my game engine.

+**Thoughts**: Previously, at 1000 flevaclips, each loop took 300ms to perform.
+I was able to reduce this to 100ms per loop at 1000 flevaclips.
+However, the countless getters I've created puts a huge bottleneck on the engine, which prevents it from being reduced to the ideal 10ms per loop.
+The final verdict is now to restructure the architecture of the engine, or re-write the engine.

 <!--
 ### R1Dx: February x, xday
 **Today's Progress**: Coming soon